- June 25, 2020

 - It shows critical areas where the company needs to improve, revamp, and work more efficiently to push growth.

-- It helps in eliminating the chances and risks involved with poor accounting, fraud, and corruption.
+- Helps in eliminating the chances and risks involved with poor accounting, fraud, and corruption.

 - It provides companies with a higher credit limit, once the records show that the company has a promising fiscal position and future.

-- It helps in adding more credibility to insurance claims and loss adjustments.
+- Helps in adding more credibility to insurance claims and loss adjustments.

 Difference between Internal Audit and Statutory Audit

-- The internal auditor is not required to verify and submit a report to the assignee.
+- The internal auditor does not have to verify and submit a report to the assignee.

 - They should meet the qualifications specified in the Companies Act.

-- The risk factor is eliminated since the statutory auditor is an individual apart from the organization.
+- The risk factor goes away as the statutory auditor is an individual apart from the organization.